jdede/inet-showcases/_docs/visualizer/networknode/index.md

 ## More Information

-This example only demonstrated the key features of network node visualization.
+This example only demonstrates the key features of network node visualization.
 For more information, refer to the `NetworkNodeVisualizer`, `NetworkNodeCanvasVisualizer` and `NetworkNodeOsgVisualizer` NED documentations.